 Anyone involved in football at any level is eligible to be nominated for the award through their local region or district or by the WA Football Commission.

-WA Football Commission Manager of Programs Kane Benson said WA had more than 46,000 volunteers participating every week in the game at all levels and without them the game would be lost.
+WA Football Commission Community Football Manager Josh Bowler said WA had more than 46,000 volunteers participating every week in the game at all levels and without them the game would be lost.

-“There are so many aspects of our game that just wouldn’t be possible without the dedication and commitment of our volunteers,” Mr Morley said.
+“There are so many aspects of our game that just wouldn’t be possible without the dedication and commitment of our volunteer."

 “Volunteers are involved at all levels whether it’s in the canteen, umpiring, peeling oranges, coaching or driving their kids to the game.
 The WA Football Volunteer of the Year program aims to elevate the standing of volunteers to that of a star.
-Just like you have star players and star coaches we want to recognise star volunteers.”
+Just like you have star players and star coaches we want to recognise star volunteers.”, Mr Bowler said.